Takaoka Castle

 How do I get to Takaoka Castle?

 The nearest station is Takaoka Station (Ainokaze Toyama Railway / Himi Line / JR Johana Line).
-It is approximately a 10-minute walk from the station.
-Parking: Paid parking adjacent to the park.
-Free parking also available at outer lots.
+From there it is about 10 minutes on foot.

 How much does Takaoka Castle cost to enter?